mdn/translated-content-de/files/de/web/javascript/reference/statements/async_function/index.md

 async function sequentialWait() {
   console.log("== sequentialWait starts ==");

   // 1.
-Starten Sie zwei Timer, ohne aufeinander zu warten const slow = resolveAfter2Seconds();
+Start two timers without waiting for each other const slow = resolveAfter2Seconds();
   const fast = resolveAfter1Second();

   // 2.
-Warten Sie, bis der langsame Timer abgeschlossen ist, und protokollieren Sie dann das Ergebnis console.log(await slow);
+Wait for the slow timer to complete, and then log the result console.log(await slow);
   // 3.
-Warten Sie, bis der schnelle Timer abgeschlossen ist, und protokollieren Sie dann das Ergebnis console.log(await fast);
+Wait for the fast timer to complete, and then log the result console.log(await fast);

   console.log("== sequentialWait done ==");